update Updated

 category News

-On 25 January, the EU-funded P2P project allocated funding to the partners in the 21 pairings to carry out their activities.
+On 25 January, the EU-funded P2P project, implemented by INBO and ANBO, allocated funding to the partners in the 21 pairings to carry out their activities.

 The first phase of the project involved a restricted call for tenders to identify relevant individual organisations to participate in these exchanges.
 The second phase of the project involved forming pairings of two to four partners (full list available here).